autoplot/documentation/javadoc/org/das2/dataset/SimpleDataSetCache.md

+# org.das2.dataset.SimpleDataSetCache

-# org.das2.dataset.SimpleDataSetCachesimply cache data by storing one per DataSetDescriptor.
+simply cache data by storing one per DataSetDescriptor.

-SimpleDataSetCache( )
+# SimpleDataSetCache( )
 Creates a new instance of StandardDataStreamCache

 ***